Skip to content

 These parameters are always taken into account for the economic analysis of the project: cash flows, savings, investment recovery, and profitability.

-Installation costs, also known as costs of goods sold (COGS), are those associated with the start-up of the project and include, among others, the expenses related to materials, labor, and administration.
+Installation costs, also known as costs of goods sold (COGS), are those associated with the start-up of the project and include, among others, the expenses related to materials, and labor.

 These costs are necessary for conducting an economic analysis of the project.